PIN1: Activation

 Phosphorylation of Ser/Thr-Pro motifs in substrates is required for recognition by Pin1.
 Pin is a small protein at 18 kDa and does not have a nuclear localization or export signal.
 However, 2009, Lufei et al. reported that Pin1 has putative novel nuclear localization signal (NLS) and Pin1 interacts with importin α5 (KPNA1).
 Substrate interactions and a WW domain determine subcellular distribution.
 Expression is induced by growth signals from E2F transcription factors.
 Expression levels fluctuate in normal, but not in cancerous cells.
 Expression is often associated with cell proliferation.
-Postranslational modifications such as phosphorylation on Ser16 inhibit the ability of Pin1 to bind substrate, and this inhibitory process may be altered during oncogenesis.
+Post-translational modifications such as phosphorylation on Ser16 inhibit the ability of Pin1 to bind substrate, and this inhibitory process may be altered during oncogenesis.
 It is hypothesized, but not proven, that Pin1 might also be regulated by proteolytic pathways.

 Function

 Pin1 activity regulates the outcome of proline-directed kinase (e.g. MAPK, CDK or GSK3) signalling and consequently regulates cell proliferation (in part through control of cyclin D1 levels and stability) and cell survival.
 The precise effects of Pin1 depend upon the system: Pin1 accelerates dephosphorylation of Cdc25 and Tau, but protects phosphorylated cyclin D from ubiquitination and proteolysis.
 Recent data also implicate Pin1 as playing an important role in immune responses, at least in part by increasing the stability of cytokine mRNAs by influencing the protein complexes to which they bind.
 Pin1 has been hypothesized to act as a molecular timer.